 - Install several light timers to make your home appear occupied even when you're not home.

-- Greet your guests with well lit walkways so be sure to check your exterior lights, and changing light bulbs requiring a ladder is a good thing to do when putting up holiday lights.
+- Greet your guests with well lit walkways by checking your exterior lights.
+Changing light bulbs requiring a ladder is a good thing to do when putting up holiday lights.
 Be sure to do this during daylight hours so you can see what you're doing.

 - Provide a place for family and guests to sit when removing or putting on boots.